0xveczif/python_projects/website/subdomain_enumeration/README.md

 Steps -
 1. Update script with target url to enumerate subdomains.
+2. Download wordlist for subdomains and update wordlist file location in script.
-2. execute the program
+3. execute the program.

 Requirements - install required libraries.
-For help, refer tools section
+For help, refer tools section.